Last Updated on March 20, 2020

 The permeative pattern is characterized by numerous elongated holes or slots in the cortex that run parallel to the long axis of the bone.
 They are reasonably uniform in size.
 The slots are created by osteoclastic cortical tunneling in an accelerated caricature of the resorption phase of normal Haversian remodeling.
 Total penetration of the cortex is assumed with the permeative pattern.

 Permeative destruction may be seen in several disease categories including neoplastic, mechanical inflammatory, and metabolic.

 Tunneling may or maybe not be accompanied by tumor or inflammatory infiltrates.

-Malignant lesion demonstrating this pattern tend to infiltrate the marrow space diffusely and include primary round cell tumors, fibrosarcoma, high-grade chondrosarcoma, and angiosarcoma.
+Malignant lesion demonstrating this pattern tends to infiltrate the marrow space diffusely and include primary round cell tumors, fibrosarcoma, high-grade chondrosarcoma, and angiosarcoma.

-An occasional benign process such a osteomyelitis will also show this patterns.
+An occasional benign process such osteomyelitis will also show this pattern.